Introduction

 Other information

 Skippy XD will position your cursor on the centre of the last window you were at.
-Bear that in mind while using it; you may become slightly disoriented when first using it.
+Bear that in mind; you may become slightly disoriented when first using it.

 Information sources